A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects: Materials and Methods

 Based on these, the three fixed quantities to be derived or calibrated for the PSD system are; {\bf (i)} relative orientation between tracked object IMU and the tracked object coordinate system $^{IMU_o}{\bf R}_o$, {\bf (ii)} the relative orientation between the IMU and tracking base coordinate systems, $^{IMU_b}{\bf R}_b$, {\bf (iii)} the relative position of a common point such as pivoting point denoted as ${\bf q_i}$ and ${\bf Q_i}$ within TOU coordinate system.

 {\bf Calibration of (i) $^{IMU_o}{\bf R}_{o}$:~}\\ $^{IMU_o}{\bf R}_{o}$ is stemming misalignment between IMU reference and the tracked object reference coordinate system.
 In a perfect scenario, this orientation transformation should be close to identity, but it is not in reality.
 To estimate $^{IMU_o}{\bf R}_{o}$, we have to measure the reference orientation of the tracked rigid object along TOU coordinate system, which might require the specialized tool ({\em e.g.,} a robotic manipulator).
-Let us have $M$ number of samples for a real measure of $^{g}{\bf \bar{R}}_{o}$, and TOU's pure IMU measure $^g{\bf R}_{IMU_o}$.
-Then, we construct an overdetermined linear system as follows
+Let us have $M$ number of samples for a real measure of $^{g}{\bf \bar{R}}_{o}$, and TOU's pure IMU measure $^g{\bf R}_{IMU_o}$. \yhk{The real measure $^{g}{\bf \bar{R}}_{o}$ is directly obtained from the robotic manipulator ({\em i.e.} an end-effector pose information from kinematics).
+Then, from Equation\,\eqref{eq:object}, we can construct an overdetermined linear system as follows}

 where $j,k \in [1,M]$ and $M$ is the number of samples for $^{g}{\bf \bar{R}}_{o}$ and $^g{\bf R}_{IMU_o}$, $P$ is the number of possible pair in $[1,M]$, $P >3$, and $^{IMU_o}{\bf \hat{R}}_{o}$ is what we want to compute.